Chihuahuan Basins and Playas, Chihuahuan Desert Grasslands, Chihuahuan Montane Woodlands, Low Mountains and Bajadas, Stockton Plateau

 Maintenance

 Low maintenance.
+Slow growing.
+It fixes nitrogen and is good for revegetation and erosion control.
+Very adaptable light and moisture requirements.
 It is a common shrub in chaparral vegetation, sprouting after fire.
-Propagation: Seed.
+Propagation: seed.

 Comments

 Blooms April-June.
-Shrub or small tree with rounded, serrated, almost-evergreen leaves – dark green on top and fuzzy silver underneath.
-Non-showy flowers are followed by feathery, silvery-white fruits, occurring from May to November.
-Slow growing.
-Adult Food Source: Western Sheepmoth.
-Larval Host: Mountain Mahogany Hairstreak.
+A shrub or small tree with rounded, serrated, almost-evergreen leaves, dark green on top and fuzzy silver underneath.
+Non-showy flowers are followed by feathery, silvery-white fruits.
+Larval host: Mountain Mahogany Hairstreak.

 References